KShatZ/crateify/README.md

 Future plans included integrating the Spotify recommendation engine along with large language models (LLMs) like ChatGPT or Claude to assist with generating playlists.

-Unfortunately, development of the Crateify MVP has been paused due to Spotify deprecating a significant portion of its API endpoints related to track audio features.
+>Unfortunately, development of the Crateify MVP has been paused due to Spotify deprecating a significant portion of its API endpoints related to track audio features.
 These endpoints were a critical driver for the application's functionality, and their removal has rendered much of the intended features unattainable.
-As a result, some features are currently hard-coded for demonstration purposes.

-This deprecation significantly impacted the developer community, affecting numerous applications reliant on the Spotify API.
+As a result, some features are currently hard-coded for demonstration purposes. <br><br>This deprecation significantly impacted the developer community, affecting numerous applications reliant on the Spotify API.
 I am actively researching alternative music data sources and music analysis software/APIs to resume development.
 However, Spotify's API was the most extensive and accessible source of music data available, while many alternative solutions involve high operational costs.
 I remain optimistic about finding a suitable replacement to continue this project.

 ## Tech Used: